 What is Yale’s Acceptance Rate?

-The Yale University acceptance rate for the last admissions cycle was 5%.
-Yale admissions had the daunting task of choosing from their largest ever pool of applicants—in total, over 50,000 students.
-Only 2,234 students overcame the Yale University acceptance rate and were accepted.
-Of those students, 800 got into Yale despite the low Yale acceptance rate through Restricted Early Action.
+The Yale University acceptance rate for the last admissions cycle was 4.5%.
+Yale admissions had the daunting task of choosing from their largest ever pool of applicants—in total, over 52,000 students.
+Only 2,275 students overcame the Yale University acceptance rate and were accepted.
+Of those students, 1,647 enrolled as first-year students at Yale.

 Many factors affect college acceptance rates.
 Ivy League universities actually saw the lowest acceptance rates across the board during the pandemic.
 However, it is unlikely that the Yale acceptance rate will ever get much higher than it is now.

 US News ranks Yale as #3 on their Best Colleges list.
 Of course, college list rankings and acceptance rates aren’t everything when it comes to choosing a university.
 However, the exclusivity of Yale and the low Yale acceptance rate have certainly caught many students’ attention.
 However, with the Yale acceptance rate so low, figuring out just how to get into Yale is not an easy task.

 Given the low Yale acceptance rate, there really are no guarantees when it comes to figuring out how to get into Yale.
 While many want to beat the low Yale University acceptance rate, few actually will.
 However, we can look at previously admitted students to learn more about Yale admissions.